balancer/docs-v3/docs/integration-guides/guides/swapping-custom-paths-with-router.md

 #### Solidity

-::: warning Queries cannot be used within the same block to set minAmountOut due to possible manipulation
+::: warning Queries should not be used onchain to set minAmountOut due to possible manipulation via frontrunning.
 :::

 ```solidity